hskim37/ACMG59/README.md

 # log.py
 Helper function for extend.py and stats.py.
 Appends submitted commands to log.txt with the time at which they were executed.

+# printCommand.py
+Used in tako.
+Prints commands for directories linked within the final directory.